-– says legal experts at the Asylum Awareness Conference organised by the TIC –
+– says Legal Experts at the Asylum Awareness Conference organised by the TIC –

 Many organisations continue to talk about the genocide, war crimes and human rights violations committed against the Tamil people in 2009 in their struggle to achieve justice.
 Legal experts argue that the focus needs to shift towards current issues faced by Tamil people in the political campaigns towards achieving justice.

 Political asylum claims serve as important evidence for on-going issues in Sri Lanka.
-Human Rights lawyer Kulasegaram Geetharthanan (Geeth) informed the audience that the fact that political asylum cases continue to be accepted by the British judiciary proves that there are still on-going human rights violations in Sri Lanka.
+Human Rights Defender Kulasegaram Geetharthanan (Geeth) informed the audience that the fact that political asylum cases continue to be accepted by the British judiciary proves that there are still on-going human rights violations in Sri Lanka.

 He expressed this at the Asylum Awareness Conference on Saturday 18th of March 2017, where current issues faced by refugees and asylum seekers and possible solutions to these problems were discussed.

 The British government is currently making many changes in the laws that affect the asylum – seeking process.
 The conference, which was held at Westminster University, addressed the new problems that asylum seekers might face with these changes and what solutions there might be for them.
 The role of political and human rights organisations in regards to these issues was also discussed.

 Senior Barrister Manjit S Gill QC (Head of the International Human Rights Law Group at No 5 Chambers), Senior Barrister Joanne Rothwell (Head of the Immigration, Asylum & Nationality at No 5 Chambers), leading Barrister Arun Gananathan and Human Rights Defender Kulasegaram Geetharthanan took part in the expert panel and provided their legal expertise on these issues at the conference, which was organised by the Tamil Information Centre (TIC).